molpopgen/fwdpy11/doc/pages/advancedtopics.rst

   meaning that it would explain a considerable amount of the genic variance for the trait (high :math:`2pqz^2`).
 Such outcomes are contrary to the results of human GWAS.
-* Many applications of this model in the literature do arbitrary things to the simulations, like only treating mutations in certain frequency ranges as affecting trait values.
-Thus, the predictions made by such studies are not natural outcomes of evolutionary models.
+* It becomes tempting to start doing arbitrary things when applying this model to simulation output.
+For example, only treating mutations in certain frequency ranges as affecting trait values.
+However, doing so means the predictions made by such procedures are not natural outcomes of evolutionary models.
   Consider only applying the ``getz`` function to mutations with frequency :math:`< x` in order to say something about "rare alleles".
   This treatment of the data actually changes the model: mutations that are common now (at the end of the simulation) were rare at some point in the past, and had frequencies :math:`< x`.
 Therefore, the model is one where mutations suddenly stop affecting the trait once they hit some critical frequency.
   Presumably, the same variants would affect the trait again should they drift to a frequency below :math:`x` if the simulation is run a bit longer.

 .. _gvalues_python: